Feufochmar/ever-hopeful/README.md

 <!-- toc stop -->

-## Introduction

-The aim of this wiki engine is to provide an easy way to create a centralized documentation area for people used to work with **git** and **markdown**.
-It should fit well into a development team without the burden to have to learn a complex and usually overkill application.

-Ever-Hopeful is very much inspired by (and format-compatible with) the github own wiki system [Gollum](https://github.com/gollum/gollum), but it tries to be more a stand-alone and complete system than Gollum is.

-Think of ever-hopeful as "the github wiki, without github but with more features".

 ## Features

 - No database: Ever-Hopeful uses a git repository as the document archive
 - Markdown for everything, [github flavored](http://github.github.com/github-flavored-markdown/)
 - Ever-Hopeful uses [Codemirror](http://codemirror.net/) as the markup editor, with a nice (ajax) preview
 - It provides a "distraction free", almost full screen editing mode
-- Compatible with a wiki created with the [Gollum](https://github.com/github/gollum) wiki
 - Revision history for all the pages (with restore)
 - Show differences between document revisions
 - Paginated list of all the pages, with a quick way to find changes between revisions